Inclusive Search and Selection

 Immediate recruitment tactics:

-- Invite prospective candidates in underrepresented groups to apply or to send their resumes to review.
+- Invite qualified prospective candidates to apply or to send their resumes to review.

-- Solicit referrals of qualified candidates in underrepresented groups from current faculty or staff and your professional networks.
+- Solicit referrals of qualified candidates from current faculty or staff and your professional networks.

-- Utilize industry listservs or social networks – such as LinkedIn, PRISM, or DiversityJobs – to solicit applications.
+- Utilize industry listservs or social networks – such as LinkedIn, Inside Higher Ed, Chronicle of Higher Education, or DiversityJobs – to solicit applications.

 - Share the position within your networks via email, social media, or text message.